pbuckner/x-plane_plugins/XPython/docs/source/development/modules/datarefs.rst

 mimics the way Xlua creates and define datarefs.
 While originally this was included to make it easier for Aircraft designers to transition from Xlua to python, there is no requirement to use other xlua-related code or restrict use to Aircraft plugins.
-The module can be freely mixed with any XPPython3 plugins.
+(This module can be used with or without other python-xlua inspired modules).

 There are two functions: